voraczech/voraczech.com/content/travel/tips.md

 An unwritten rule I found in the past.
 The only privilege a middle seat passanger can have.
 This rule is handy especially if you are in the middle (pun intended).

-#### Last call is not last call (for lowcost airlines)
+#### Last call is not last call (for low-cost airlines)

 Not to waste time, some airlines make last call almost immediately after a gate is opened.

 #### Be acceptably late but still prepared

-In general, airports are a magic place where being (acceptably) late is always better than being on time.
+Airports are a magic place where being (acceptably) late is always better than being on time.
 It does not matter you drop off your baggage last, it will be on top (better for you).
 It does not matter you get on the plane last if you are on time.
 When the first people are in the plane, I go to the toilet.
 At the end, flight attendants are more benevolent and want you to go through as fast as you can.

 #### Use sunscreen protection